Built in 1898

 Places to Visit Nearby:

-Seguin Island is open to private boaters, and there are cruises available from Bath, Freeport and Popham Beach.
+Seguin Island is open to private boaters, and there are cruises available from Bath, Freeport, Popham Beach, and Bothby Harbor.
 Fort Popham State Historic Site is part of Popham Beach within the state park.
-The lighthouse is open for occasional tours.
-During low tide on a clear day visitors can hike up one of the hills from the sea and get a closer view of Seguin Island Light.
+During low tide on a clear day visitors can hike up one of the hills from the sea and get a closer view of Seguin Island Light and nearby Pond Island Light.

 The Virginia was the first English ship built in North America over 400 years ago.
 An exact replica is being built at Popham.
 Educational programs on New England’s maritime history are open there as well.